AskingRouge/Hypixel-Skyblock-Tracker/README.md

 Another challenge was making product names readable because Hypixel product IDs use underscores and symbols.
 The app creates cleaner display names from those IDs.

+Lastly, a challenge encountered was making sure that there were a certain amount of items on the screen at once because before we had that, it ended up being very laggy.

 ## Future Improvements

 - Persist favorites permanently with `AppStorage` or SwiftData